Identification and Referrals

 To ensure portable identification procedures and to identify and serve all gifted students, including those with disabilities (i.e. twice exceptional) and from all socio-economic, ethnic, and cultural populations, all districts in the San Juan BOCES agree to meet common standards for identification.

-• A student may be referred by a staff member, a family or community member, peer or self.
+- A student may be referred by a staff member, family or community member, peer or self.

-• Review team determinations regarding next steps should be communicated with stakeholders no more than 30 days after a referral is made.
+- Review team determinations should be shared with families and staff no more than 30 days after a referral is made.

-• If a student moves into a San Juan BOCES district with a gifted identification from another district or state, student files and prior plans should be reviewed by district gifted personnel within 45 days and families will receive communication within 60 days.
+- If a student moves into a San Juan BOCES district with a gifted identification from another district or state, student files and prior plans should be reviewed by district gifted personnel within 45 days and communication with families occurs within 60 days.
 If the body of evidence does not meet CDE criteria for identification, the receiving district will re-evaluate the identification determination in consultation with staff, the student, and the family.

 Screening Procedures and Tools used for Grade Level Screening:

-All districts will universally screen all students at one or more grade level to identify gifted potential, using a group administered cognitive ability assessment such as the NNAT (Naglieri Non-verbal Abilities Test) or the CogAT (Cognitive Abilities Test).
-Districts should also develop a talent pool for identifying students with potential who may benefit from enhanced programming options to nurture potential.
+All districts universally screen students at 2nd and 6th grades to identify gifted potential, using a group administered cognitive ability assessment such as the NNAT (Naglieri Non-verbal Abilities Test) or the CogAT (Cognitive Abilities Test).
+Districts also develop a talent pool for identifying students with potential who may benefit from enhanced programming options to nurture potential.

 Primary Tools for Identification and Description of the Required Body of Evidence

-Quantitative and qualitative data comprise the body of evidence.
-A body of evidence, recorded using common forms, may include but is not limited to behavioral checklists, grade level screening data, formal and informal classroom and district assessments such as MAPS/NWEA, state assessments such as CMAS, ACCESS assessments, creativity assessments such as the TTCT(Torrance Test of Creative Thinking), portfolio documentation, parent and teacher checklists, student self-assessments, and anecdotal records.
-All districts will use a team approach to review student evidence.
-The team determines if a student requires additional testing.
-One member of the team must be trained in CDE Gifted Procedures.
-Both qualitative and quantitative data is required and considered.
+The body of evidence is comprised of quantitative and qualitative data.
+A body of evidence may include, but is not limited to, behavioral checklists, cognitive ability data, formal and informal classroom and district assessments such as MAPS/NWEA, state assessments such as CMAS, ACCESS assessments, creativity assessments, portfolio documentation, parent and teacher checklists, student self-assessments, and anecdotal records.
+All districts use a team approach to review student evidence and determine the need for additional testing.
+One member of the team must be trained in CDE gifted procedures.